-- As a school, we use Spelling Shed to supplement our teaching of spelling. - Each week, pupils will be allocated a list of 8 words to learn how to spell.
+- As a school, we use Spelling Shed to supplement our teaching of spelling. - Each week, pupils will be allocated a list of 8 words in KS2 to learn how to spell.
 Four of these words will follow a spelling pattern relevant to the year group; two words will be taken from the word list for the year group; and two words will be previously taught words so that pupils are retrieving previous learning.
-These words will be tested each week. - Children are tested half- termly on the word list words and their progress is tracked by the class teacher and the English lead.
+These words will be tested each week.
+There will be 7 words each week in KS1. - Children are tested at the end of blocks 1, 3 and 5 on the word list words and their progress is tracked by the class teacher and the English lead.